YANGB1/iM-Seeker/README.md

 # Requirement
-The software is developed on Python 3.9.
+The software is developed on Python 3.9.7.
 And six Python packages are needed:

   os

+  pickle

   argparse (developed on v1.1)